Grime music: Sinogrime

 Sinogrime is a term coined by Kode9 in 2005 to describe a style of grime that incorporated East Asian motifs, such as traditional East Asian instruments and samples from vintage Kung Fu films.
 The style was present before this, however.
 Earlier examples include Jammer's instrumental "Chinaman" which was released in 2003 and included a sample from the 1993 martial arts film Twin Warriors.
-The sound was initially pioneered by many people, such as DJ Target, Wiley, Terror Danjah, Ruff Sqwad, Jammer, Geenus, DJ Wonder and Wookie.
+The sound was initially pioneered by many people, such as DJ Target, Wiley, Terror Danjah, Ruff Sqwad, Jammer, Geeneus, DJ Wonder and Wookie.
 In a 2003 interview, Wiley stated he "used to watch a lot of Kung Fu films" and used to go to a store called Sterns to find world music to sample.
 Dizzee Rascal stated his song "Brand New Day", released in 2003, was also inspired by Kung Fu films.

 The term does not necessarily apply to grime made in Japan or China, unless the instrumental includes East Asian motifs.
 Sinogrime first began being noticed in China in 2009 and would influence local producers, particularly in Shanghai and Beijing.
 Shanghai-based producer Swimful remixed Wiley's sinogrime instrumental "Shanghai" in 2016.
 Beijing-based producer Howie Lee also produced an album with Sinogrime elements, called Mù Chè Shān Chū.
 Howie Lee described sinogrime as "propaganda", a sound that represents an image in people's heads, but one that is not necessarily accurate.

 Sinogrime was described by music critic Dan Hancox as a genre that "barely existed".
 Dan Hancox suggested that sinogrime reflected a shift away from looking towards America for influence, and instead looking East.
 This was possibly the result of the rising popularity of Japanese video games and Chinese movies which featured music from their respective countries.
 Both Wiley and Dizzee Rascal have stated they were inspired by Kung-Fu movies.

 Sinogrime would see a resurgence in the 2010s via producers like Fatima Al Qadiri, Slackk, Walton and JT The Goon.
 In 2014, Kuwaiti producer Fatima Al Qadiri released Asiatisch, which had a heavy sinogrime influence and was highly acclaimed, although Fatima was actually unaware of the term "sinogrime" whilst she was making the album.
 In 2015, Kid D released the Shaolin Struggle EP.